rouge-ruby/rouge.jneen.net/README.md

 * [Best Practices](http://github.com/thoughtbot/guides/blob/master/best-practices)
 * [Style](http://github.com/thoughtbot/guides/blob/master/style)

-ActiveRecord and ActionMailer
+ActionMailer
 -----------------------------

-ActiveRecord and ActionMailer are removed from this project for the moment because there is no database or mailers.
-If they need to be added back in, refer to the following commits:
+ActionMailer is removed from this project for the moment because there are no mailers.
+If it needs to be added back in, refer to the following commits:

+* d750823
-* ActionMailer: d750823, a07d360
+* a07d360

 Reversing these commits should put you on the right track.